-This pork recipe pairs perfectly with simple minute rice and a vegetable, such as broccoli.
+This ww pork recipe pairs perfectly with simple minute rice (brown rice, wild rice or cauliflower rice) and a vegetable, such as broccoli.
 But it's also delicious with these WW friendly side dishes:

 - The pork can be stored with the sauce in the fridge for 2-3 days.
 If you make rice to go with this recipe, keep the rice stored in a separate container in the fridge.

-- This recipe freezes well for up to 3 months.
+- This recipe freezes well for up to 3 months in an airtight container.

-- Cook pork to a minimum temperature of 165 °F (74 °C) .
+- Cook pork to a minimum temperature of 145 °F (62 °C) .
 Temperature is the very best way to check for doneness.
-I use this instant read thermometer- (affiliate link) it's great for everything food related!
+I use this instant-read thermometer- (affiliate link) it's great for everything food related!

 - Do not use the same utensils on cooked food, that previously touched the raw meat

 - Don't leave food sitting out at room temperature for extended periods

 - Never leave cooking food unattended